visualizevalue/mint/docs/guide/themes/using-themes.md

 Using themes in your own apps is very simple.

 First make sure you have a base app running.
-Follow ["Running your own app"](../app/extend) steps 1 and 2 to get started.
+Follow ["Extending The Base App"](../app/extend) steps 1 and 2 to get started.

 Then install the theme you want to use: